 What about your product or service is important to the customer?
 Is it the ease of operation of your product?
 Or maybe it’s the timeframe between ordering and receiving your product?
 Is it easy to access product or service information on your website?
 What about the timeliness of your response to their service or product inquiries?
 Might it be the quality of the interaction when being serviced by your company’s employees?
 These are just a few measurements to consider when setting quality standards for service – delivery.

 Fill this gap by focusing on customer-centered measurements vs producer-centered measurements.
 When service–delivery quality is a high priority, one can almost count on improved profits by developing loyal long-term customers.

 There is a belief in the service industry, that task standardization leaves no room for the provision of a “personal experience” for the customer.
 There are, however, routine tasks that lend themselves to standardization.
 Consider the task of opening a new personal bank account.

 While there is a need to have a personal conversation with the new account holder, the tasks required to actually open the personal account are probably the same for each customer.
 Task standardization can actually help to insure that every customer receives the same level of service.

 Focusing on standardization can close the gap created when the customer interacts with different service providers within your organization.
 When all service providers are required to adhere to the standards, the customer is the beneficiary.
 Are there routine tasks within your company that lend themselves to standardization?

 Identifying and closing customer experience gaps within your company is critical to long-term success.
 Understand your customer’s expectations.
-Commit to the quality of service-delivery.
+Commit to the quality of service delivery.
 Consider standardizing routine tasks for consistent customer interactions.
-Focusing on closing these gaps will prove to be profitable endeavors for your company.
+Focusing on closing these gaps will prove to be a profitable endeavor for your company.